|» SMS from Access||» SMS from C# .NET||» SMS from Visual Basic (VB6)|

 Please read these notes carefully – they are very important for a good SMSLibX programming practice!

-As work-around, we suggest redefining the VBA MsgBox function and replacing it with the MessageBox
+As a work-around, you should redefine the VBA MsgBox function, replacing it with the MessageBox

-API from Windows (which does not suppress events: please see Microsoft Knowledge Base 76557 article
+API from Windows, which does not suppress events (see Microsoft Knowledge Base 76557 article).

-A concrete MsgBox re-definition example is available in the example source code
+A concrete MsgBox re-definition example is available in the example database provided with this tutorial.

 If your VBA application cycles over a list of SMS messages to be sent – or

-performs some other time-consuming operations - then you should provide a
+performs any other time-consuming operations – then you should provide a

 DoEvents statement in your loop (or time-consuming operaton).

-This will permit SMSLibX to continue raising its events in real-time (such as received messages, delivery reports and modem status events).
+This will allow SMSLibX to raise its events in real-time, notifying received messages, delivery reports, modem status updates etc. without significant delays.

 Mar 18, 2013 - Given the numerous requests, we've made available a last stock of this item (discontinued in 2010).
 Contact us if interested.